 When your bed in a box arrives at your door, you may be wondering how a comfortable mattress could really fit inside that small of a box!
 If it’s a foam mattress, it will expand as soon as you open it.
 The feel of the mattress is completely unaffected by being compressed.

-Since you don’t have the luxury of trying out all the firmness options before buying an online mattress, you’ll need a good idea of your preferred firmness before you buy.
+Since you don’t have the luxury of trying out all the firmness options before buying an online mattress, you’ll need a good idea of your preferred firmness before you buy it.
 One hurdle here is most of us don’t replace our old mattress until well after it’s gotten uncomfortable, and our bodies get used to the feel of it.
 Sleeping on a new mattress more suited for your sleeping position and preferences can be really uncomfortable at first!

 Most online mattress companies give you a minimum of 30 days to “break” in your new mattress and get used to its firmness and feel.
 To minimize the risk of having to return your new bed, familiarize yourself with the best firmness option for your sleeping position.